Hailey Kinsel: 2017 season

 Kinsel and Sister won the semi-finals and advanced to the finals on Sunday, February 19, where the possible finals prize was $1 million.
 Kinsel needed a clean run to take second place, but she and Sister went all out and won first, despite taking risks.
 Kinsel won her event with a time of 14.4 seconds in the long round, and moved in the top four for the short round.
 She and Sister scored a time of 14.689 in the short round to win the event and also the top time of the event.
 Three competitors from three different events split the million-dollar prize.
 Kinsel, Cody DeMoss, and Sage Kimzey each received $333,333.33 from what is called the side pot, as well as $100,000 for winning their respective events.
 The three participants each won $433,333.33 that day.

 Kinsel had qualified for the American Rodeo at the Better Barrel Races Regional (BBR) Qualifier in Glen Rose in November 2016.
 Due to that qualification, Kinsel became the first BBR/The American Qualifier to split the $1 million payout.
 Because Kinsel holds a BBR membership, her total winnings for $433,333.33 is a world record for members.
 "I didn't wear the right mascara for this", said Kinsel after her win.
-"God is good, and my horse is awesome".
+"God is good, and my horse is awesome."
 Sister helped Kinsel win almost $500,000 in the last couple of months leading up to and including the American.

 National Finals Rodeo

-Kinsel qualified for her first NFR in the 7th position in the World Standings to make the top 15 competitors who qualify for the trip to the finals in December at the Thomas & Mack Center in Las Vegas, Nevada.
-She finished 2nd in the World Standings to become the Reserve World Barrel Racing Champion after 10 days of 10 go-rounds in the NFR.
+Kinsel qualified for her first NFR in the seventh position in the world standings to make the top 15 competitors who qualify for the trip to the finals in December at the Thomas & Mack Center in Las Vegas, Nevada.
+She finished second in the world standings to become the reserve barrel racing world champion after 10 days of 10 go-rounds in the NFR.
 Kinsel set a new arena record in the third go-round with a time of 13.11 seconds.
 She set a new NFR earnings record by winning $189,385 in barrel racing over the entire 10 days of competition.
-She placed sixth in the NFR Average by winning 4 rounds out of 10 total and placing in 8 out of the 10 rounds.
-In only 2 of the 10 rounds, Kinsel finished out of the money due to knocking over a barrel, yet still was the high money earner.
+She placed sixth in the NFR Average by winning four rounds out of 10 total and placing in 8 out of the 10 rounds.
+In only two of the 10 rounds, Kinsel finished out of the money due to knocking over a barrel, yet still was the high money earner.